Frequently Asked Questions

 Yes, in the context of enrollment to SOBATAM.
 In general, any person with whom you are in a committed relationship is considered an immediate relative.
 A committed relationship in this context means a notoriously known relationship as a couple within the community.
 This is especially true if you have children together.
 However, to receive the benefits, a document showing the relation will be required.

-SOBATAM rules allow you to facilitate the enrollment of your immediate relatives and to be their beneficiary.
+SOBATAM rules allow you to facilitate the enrollment of your immediate relatives and to be their NSC Recipient.
 However, if they are adults, they have the full ownership of and the decision making power on their accounts.
-At any time they can decide to change their beneficiaries, transfer to a different group, change the type of their membership or even to leave SOBATAM.
+At any time they can decide to change their NSC Recipients, transfer to a different group, change the type of their membership or even to leave SOBATAM.

 As per 12/29/2024 extraordinary General Assembly resolutions, only people of Cameroonian descent or their immediate relatives (spouse, children, stepchildren, father, mother) can join SOBATAM.

-Friends of members of Cameroonian descent who do not meet the above conditions and who were already members as of 12/29/2024, can keep their membership provided they sign a consent form (pdf, doc) before a notary public attesting that they were enrolled with their full knowledge and voluntarily designated the beneficiaries on SOBATAM files.
+Friends of members of Cameroonian descent who do not meet the above conditions and who were already members as of 12/29/2024, can keep their membership provided they sign a consent form (pdf, doc) before a notary public attesting that they were enrolled with their full knowledge and voluntarily designated NSC Recipient on SOBATAM files.

-Starting from 2/16/2025, benefits must be denied without the consent form on file if a concerned member passes away.
+Starting from 2/16/2025, NSC qualification must be denied if no consent form is on file when the member passes away.

-Each time you designate a beneficiary who is not your immediate relative (spouse, child, stepchild, mother, father), you must provide a beneficiary designation form signed before a notary public.
+Each time you designate an NSC Recipient who is not your immediate relative (spouse, child, stepchild, mother, father), you must provide an NSC Recipient designation form signed before a notary public.

-It is advised to list all your beneficiaries in the form including immediate relatives.
+It is advised to list all your NSC Recipients in the form including immediate relatives.

 They can join SOBATAM on their own because they are of Cameroonian descent if their primary residence is in North America (USA or Canada).

 As a member, you can facilitate their enrollment or even pay for their contributions.
 It is assumed that it is with their full knowledge and consent.
-They retain the decision-making power on their membership even if you pay the contributions for them: designation of the beneficiaries, transfer and withdrawal.
+They retain the decision-making power on their membership even if you pay the contributions for them: designation of NSC Recipients, transfer and withdrawal.

 But, if they are members through a SOBATAM group, they are subject to the internal rules of their groups and must request these changes through their group delegates.
-If their beneficiaries are not their immediate relatives (spouse, children, stepchildren, father, mother), they must provide beneficiary designation forms (pdf, doc) signed before a notary public.
+If NSC Recipients are not their immediate relatives (spouse, children, stepchildren, father, mother), they must provide an NSC Recipient designation form (pdf, doc) signed before a notary public

-It is cause for denial of benefits if you enroll someone who is not your immediate relative (spouse, child, mother, father) without his/her knowledge and consent and put yourself as beneficiary.
+It is cause for denial of NSC if you enroll someone who is not your immediate relative (spouse, child, mother, father) without his/her knowledge and consent, and put yourself or another person as NSC Recipient.

 These changes were needed to address the following challenges.
 Some of them are internal to SOBATAM, others are part of the general environment of community solidarity networks.